Dennis The Fox

-Released as an independent DIY project on an obscure Seattle-based label, his Mothertrucker LP was released in 1972 to no great fanfare, and basically sank without a trace.
-Meanwhile, Caldirola simply carried on with his life.
-He played in other bands, worked in the music biz as a professional song plugger, penned songs that were recorded by various artists, and held other entertainment industry management-level jobs.

-In the meantime, whole new generations of music fans, vintage vinyl collectors – and eventually hip-hop DJs – discovered that old Mothertrucker album and found some of the funk grooves to be phat.
-In recent years the LP has gained a robust cult following and various songs on it have been sampled for other artists’ recordings, and included in a CD/book set (Enjoy The Experience – Homemade Records 1958–1992), as well as on numerous compilation discs.
-The original Mothertrucker album has become a valuable and highly sought-after collector's item, and was finally reissued on vinyl by Modern Harmonic records in 2017.

 Early life and career

 Born in Miles City, Montana, on March 22, 1948, to a native Italian father (Carlo Caldirola) and an Irish-American mother (Della Floyd).
 While an infant the Caldirola family moved to Seattle's Italian-dominated neighborhood – “Garlic Gulch” – in the Rainier Valley area just east of Beacon Hill, young Dennis was raised bilingually, and the Caldirolas were warmly welcomed into the community.

 Caldirola started learning piano in first grade, and later while in high school in the summer of 1964 he helped form a band, the Rum Runners, that played teen dances around town, and fabled rooms including Parker's Ballroom and the Lake Hills Roller Rink.
 Their biggest gig was opening up for British rock group, the Yardbirds, at the Eagles Auditorium on July 30, 1967.
 The group broke up in September 1968 when Caldirola opted to move on from Seattle University and continue his college studies in Florence, Italy.
 Then, upon his return, Caldirola played the Hammond organ with HUGG, a band that had been around since 1968.
 He performed with them into 1971 when he committed himself to becoming a genuine rock star and began focusing on writing original material.